 This form of art is generally called "3-D Stereograms" and can be viewed in books, posters, and even on the computer screen.
 If you are not familiar with 3-D Stereogram art and do not have access to a 3D Stereogram book, please visit the following website and view some of the stereograms that are presented.

 A variety of techniques exist to help us view this form of art.
 One of the easiest is to hold the picture up close to your face so that your nose is almost touching the center of the picture.
 Then relax your eyes and stare at one spot on the picture and "phase out" which means to stare out into "Never Never Land" like we do when we stare into space during a boring lecture.
 Everything should then look a little blurry.

 Just in case you are feeling silly pulling a picture up to your nose (or placing your nose up against the computer screen if you were looking at the related website above), let me tell you a fun story.
-Prior to writing this WORD Study, I went to a used book store to purchase a 3D Stereogram book.
-The clerk on duty was not fluent in English and the woman who appeared to be the owner was even less fluent.
+Prior to writing this study of the word "PERSON," I went to a used book store to purchase a 3D Stereogram book.
+The clerk on duty was not fluent in English and the woman who apeared to be the owner was even less fluent.
 Therefore, I was not surprised to learn that the clerk had no idea what type of book that I was asking for.
 I tried to explain that this was a 3D form of art where a person could see a picture within a picture.
 He was giving me a blank look (like the kind that you need to view the 3D art!)

 Since God Uses Everyday Things to teach us about Him, let's review some of the truths that we can learn about God from 3D art.

 First, 3D art will teach us about the "PERSON" of God.

 Second, 3D art will teach us about the "EXISTENCE" of God.

 Third, 3D art will teach us about our "VIEW" of God.